snowplow/documentation/src/pages/statement-of-support.md

 ### Try Snowplow & Open Source

-If you’re seeking assistance with your Try Snowplow or Open Source pipelines, our team currently do not provide direct support for these products.
-We encourage you to make use of these resources :
+If you’re seeking assistance with your Try Snowplow or Open Source pipelines, we currently do not provide direct customer support for these products.
+We encourage you to make use of these resources:

 - [Snowplow Docs](https://docs.snowplow.io/docs): Extensive product and engineering documentation of Snowplow features, functionality, and configuration.
 - [Snowplow Discourse](https://discourse.snowplow.io/): Community forum where free & open source users, customers, and our team come together to discuss everything Snowplow.